November 1979 Palestinian protests

 The November 1979 Palestinian protests were a wave of protests across the occupied Palestinian territories following the Israeli government's decision to arrest and deport Mayor of Nablus Bassam Shakaa.
 The decision to arrest Shakaa had been taken after Israeli newspaper Haaretz published a report on a private conversation between Shakaa and Israeli Coordinator of Government Activities in the Territories Danny Matt during which it claimed that Shakaa had made comments supporting the 1978 Coastal road massacre.
-After significant unrest among Palestinians, including the resignation of the mayors of all Palestinians, and the publication of a full transcript of the conversation, in which it was revealed that Shakaa had neither supported nor condemned the masscare, but had instead stated that attacks were a consequence of discontent with the Israeli occupation, the Israeli government reversed its decision and released Shakaa from custody.
+After significant unrest among Palestinians, including the resignation of the mayors of all Palestinians, and the publication of a full transcript of the conversation, in which it was revealed that Shakaa had neither supported nor condemned the massacre, but had instead stated that attacks were a consequence of discontent with the Israeli occupation, the Israeli government reversed its decision and released Shakaa from custody.

 Background

 Nablus is one of the largest cities in the Palestinian West Bank.
 In the 1976 West Bank local elections, Bassam Shakaa was elected Mayor of Nablus.
 Shakaa, who was in his late forties in 1979, was a Palestinian nationalist, with links to the Palestinian Liberation Organisation, and was considered a radical in Palestinian politics.
 According to David K. Shipler of The New York Times, Shakaa was "among the most politically active [of Palestinian mayors], attending every possible meeting and raising his voice on every conceivable issue."
 By July 1979, the Israeli government had banned Shakaa from travelling abroad, and the Israeli Military Governorate began considering charging Shakaa with sedition for his role in organising Palestinian protests against the illegal settlement of Elon Moreh that had been establish near Nablus in June 1979.